Sunday, 15 February 2026

 The splinter group - Jane, John, Donna and Martin

 The forecast was for plenty of rain and even some sunshine!
+Luckily for us it didn't rain and the sun did try and shine.

 From the Red Lion we crossed Pickmere Lane to join Spink Lane.